Back to school: frequently asked questions

 Further information on school canteens can be found on our website.

-Many parents need to drop children off early or pick them up after school hours.
-The majority of schools have some local fee-charging service they can recommend and many have an out of school hours (OOSH) centre located on or nearby the school grounds.
+Many parents/carers need to drop children off early or pick them up after school hours.
+The majority of schools have some local fee-charging service they can recommend as a provider of before and after school care.
+Many have an outside school hours care (OSHC) service located on or nearby the school grounds.
+Some family day care services also provide care for school aged children.

-OOSH carers undergo working with children checks before they are employed.
-They'll supervise your child during afternoon tea, and organise planned activities and free play time within a safe environment.
-At some schools the carers wait at the classroom door each afternoon to walk all participating Kindergarten children to the child care facility.
+OSHC's will often provide afternoon tea for your child, and organise planned activities and free play time within a safe environment.
+At some schools, the OSHC educators wait at the classroom door each afternoon to walk all participating Kindergarten children to OSHC.

-You may be eligible for the Centrelink child care benefit to help with OOSH fees, or call Centrelink on 136 150.
-The Network of Community Activities website has more information about OOSH.
+You may be eligible for the Centrelink child care benefit to help with OSHC fees.

 - Is it compulsory for my child to wear a uniform?

-The majority of schools have a uniform, which is developed in consultation with the school community.
-A school uniform gives children a sense of belonging to the school community, makes it easy to spot visitors in the playground, and helps identify students on excursions and at sporting events.
+The majority of schools have a uniform, developed in consultation with the school community.
+The school, in consultation with its community, determines what is compulsory for their school.
+A school uniform makes it easy to spot visitors in the playground, and helps identify students on excursions and at sporting events.

 Most schools also have a 'no hat, play in the shade' policy to help children remember to wear their school hat outside for sun protection.
-If you have a problem with the cost of uniforms, don't be afraid to talk to the principal.
+If you require assistance with the cost of uniforms, please talk to the principal.

 For further information you can refer to the school uniform policy and the school uniforms in NSW government schools (PDF 821kB) support document.